KarelDO/xmc.dspy/readme.md

 ## 3) Compile and run

-All compilation IReRa runs from our paper can be reproduced by running `bash scripts/run_left_to_right.sh`.
+All compilation IReRa runs from our paper can be reproduced by running `bash scripts/compile_left_to_right.sh` or `bash scripts/run_left_to_right.sh`.
 We provide the resulting program state in `results_precompiled/` so you can load our compiled IReRa programs.

 Load our compiled IReRa for ESCO_TECH and evaluate: